wics-uw/website/content/pages/office-policies.md

-Title: Office Policies
+Title: Office Policy
 Category: pages
 Status: hidden
 Slug: office policies

-WiCS OFFICE POLICY (Version 2.0 March 8th 2015)

-PERSONNEL:
+# Personnel #

 * If the office is open for office hours, drop-ins or for any other reason, a MINIMUM of ONE committee member of WiCS must be present in the office at all times.

 * All WiCS members occupying the office are responsible for complying with and enforcing the Code of Conduct.

-CLEANUP:
+## Cleanup: ##

 * The last WiCS staff member to occupy the office is responsible for cleanup.
     * If the recycling and/or garbage is full, empty it.